pagekit/docs/themes.md

 ```
 cd path/to/pagekit
-./pagekit theme:generate mytheme
+./pagekit theme:generate MY-THEME
 ```

-This produces the following file structure inside the directory `/themes/mytheme`.
+This produces the following file structure inside the directory `/themes/MY-THEME`.
 Note that this is the minimal setup for a theme, these 3 files are required for a valid theme.

 | Folder / File | Description |
 |---------------|-------------|